Tristannn1337/Ivory/README.md

 ![Ivory Protocol](https://github.com/Tristannn1337/Ivory/blob/main/LogoV1.png)

 # The Ivory Protocol
-Ethereum Staking Validator Contracts
+Ethereum Validator Bond NFTs and Fund Tokens

 Problem
 -------------

-Ethereum needs a pooled staking protocol that, if it were to be used by every single validator in the ecosystem, would not begin to challenge to Ethereum's legitimacy.
+Ethereum needs a staking pool protocol that, if it were to be used by every single validator in the ecosystem, would not begin to challenge to Ethereum's legitimacy.
 All existing staking pools involve either a centralized authority or DAO governance, when all we need is a simple protocol that facilitates the market between node operators and ether holders.
-More specifically, we need a protocol that:
+Specifically, we need a protocol that:

 -   Involves minimum possible trust
 -   Is fully decentralized